kittmcevoy/NWEN304-GroupProject/README.md

 3. npm start
 4. open browser and go to "localhost:3000"

-add '/login' to url to go to login page
+add '/login' to url to go to login page - this is now implemented by clicking the person icon on the top left of the nav bar

 Current features:
 - Create user account